What is a Primary Refresh Token?

 - A PRT is only issued and renewed during native app authentication.
 A PRT is not renewed or issued during a browser session.

 - In Azure AD joined and hybrid Azure AD joined devices, the CloudAP plugin is the primary authority for a PRT.
 If a PRT is renewed during a WAM-based token request, the PRT is sent back to CloudAP plugin, which verifies the validity of the PRT with Azure AD before accepting it.

 How is the PRT protected?

 A PRT is protected by binding it to the device the user has signed in to.
-Azure AD and Windows 10 enable PRT protection through the following methods:
+Azure AD and Windows 10 or newer enable PRT protection through the following methods:

 - During first sign in: During first sign in, a PRT is issued by signing requests using the device key cryptographically generated during device registration.
 On a device with a valid and functioning TPM, the device key is secured by the TPM preventing any malicious access.
 A PRT is not issued if the corresponding device key signature cannot be validated.

 - During token requests and renewal: When a PRT is issued, Azure AD also issues an encrypted session key to the device.
 It is encrypted with the public transport key (tkpub) generated and sent to Azure AD as part of device registration.
 This session key can only be decrypted by the private transport key (tkpriv) secured by the TPM.
 The session key is the Proof-of-Possession (POP) key for any requests sent to Azure AD.
 The session key is also protected by the TPM and no other OS component can access it.
 Token requests or PRT renewal requests are securely signed by this session key through the TPM and hence, cannot be tampered with.
 Azure AD will invalidate any requests from the device that are not signed by the corresponding session key.